Brian Wilson: Early life and musical training

 For his 16th birthday, Wilson received a portable two-track Wollensak tape recorder, allowing him to experiment with recording songs, group vocals, and rudimentary production techniques.
 He involved his friends around the piano and would most frequently harmonize with those from his senior class in these recordings.
 Fred Morgan, his high school music teacher, recalled his aptitude for learning Bach and Beethoven at 17.
 For his Senior Problems course in October 1959, he submitted an essay, "My Philosophy", in which he stated that his ambitions were to "make a name for myself [...] in music".

 One of Wilson's earliest public performances was at a fall arts program at his high school.
 He enlisted his cousin and frequent singing partner Mike Love and, to entice Carl into the group, named the newly formed membership "Carl and the Passions".
 They performed songs by Dion and the Belmonts and the Four Freshmen, impressing classmate and musician, Al Jardine.

-In September 1960, Wilson enrolled as a psychology major at El Camino College in Los Angeles, also pursuing music.
+In September 1960, Wilson enrolled as a psychology major at El Camino Junior College in Los Angeles, also pursuing music.
 Disappointed by his teachers' disdain for pop music, he withdrew from college after about 18 months.
 By his account, he crafted his first entirely original melody, "Surfer Girl", in 1961, inspired by a Dion and the Belmonts rendition of "When You Wish Upon a Star".
 However, his close high school friends disputed his claim, recalling earlier original compositions.